atilacamurca/mkdoc/README.md

 Options
 -------

     USAGE
         mkdoc command [options]

     COMMANDS
         init - start a project in an empty directory
+            options: beamer|latex
+            default: beamer

         edit - open file to edit

-		OPTIONS
+            options:
             -t, --template - open template file to edit instead

         view - generate file and open pdf

         help - show this help

-		docs - open the documentation of mkdoc in the default browser
+        docs - show the documentation of mkdoc in the default browser

         cleanup - remove log and aux files